Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Airplanes and Cars
+Airplanes and Cars:

 Aerodynamics and Streamlining: Aerodynamic forces can be seen in the engineered shapes of various vehicles such as the streamlined shapes of the cars and aircraft that are intended to reduce the force of drag in order to maximize fuel efficiency.
 Simplified shapes also help decrease turbulence, and thus, decrease drag or air resistance.